-Mamata-led-TMC prioritised politics over national interests: Nadda
+Mamata-led TMC prioritised politics over national interests: Nadda

-Kolkata, Dec 23: The Bhartiya Janta Party (BJP) working president J P Nadda blamed the Trinamool Congress (TMC) on Monday, of "misleading" masses on the new Citizenship (Amendment) Act in West Bengal.
+Kolkata, Dec 23: The Bhartiya Janata Party's (BJP) working president J P Nadda blamed the Trinamool Congress (TMC) on Monday, of "misleading" masses on the new Citizenship (Amendment) Act in West Bengal.

-Nadda claimed that the Chief Minister Mamata Banerjee has always prioritized politics over national interests.
+Nadda claimed that Chief Minister Mamata Banerjee has always prioritized politics over national interests.

-Nadda while addressing a rally in Kolkata on Monday said that CAA doesnot take away citizenship rather it grants citizenship.
+Nadda while addressing a rally in Kolkata on Monday said that CAA does not take away citizenship rather it grants citizenship.

 "It is unfortunate that Mamata Banerjee has always given priority to her politics over national interests," Nadda said today.